123zqq/learnGit/readme.txt

-Git is a distribute version control system.
+Git is a distribute version control system thirdly.
 Git is free software.
 zhouqiqi said.